 But Mark’s Jesus is of another category as well because all throughout his gospel, Mark speaks of Jesus as the “Son of Man.”

 Jesus exists within the category of being “mortal.”

 For Mark, Jesus as “Son of Man” suggests that Jesus is truly human.

-Mark’s Christology (Mark’s way of talking about the Christ) – Mark’s Jesus throughout this brilliant narrative is always “both-and:” both fully human and fully divine.
+Mark’s Jesus throughout this brilliant narrative is always “both-and.”
+Mark’s Christology (Mark’s way of talking about the Christ) sees him as both fully human and fully divine.

 Later Christians will grapple with this “truly human-truly divine” mystery and attempt to distill it into creedal statements.
 Later Christians will let its theological nuance divide them into camps.
 Later Christians will imagine they could come up with neat explanations and contain such truth in well-defined boxes.

 But Mark is wise enough to recognize how indescribable this mystery actually is.
 So when Mark grapples with this “truly human-truly divine” conundrum, he does it with story.

 Mark’s gospel is simple and complex.
 It is clear and also filled with ambiguity.
 It’s straightforward and multilayered.

 Like every good story, Mark’s Gospel stays with you and won’t let you go.